Mark Millmore’s Ancient Egypt

 This PBS Nova site explores the Egyptian pyramids, temples, and other notable architecture of ancient Egypt through 360° photos shot during an NOVA/PBS “Online Adventure.”
 Site highlights include a self-guided QuickTime tour through the Land of the Pharaohs, a flyby video of Giza, panoramic images of Khufu, Karnak, Luxor, Tomb of Ramose, and world’s oldest planked vessel.
 The site also chronicles NOVA’s “search for clues” to obelisk-raising, and its own attempt to erect one.
 Site page design look a little dated, but strong content and multimedia features more than compensate.

-Note: Related National Geographical articles and presentations include:
+Note: Related National Geographical articles and videos include:

 ABZU is a comprehensive scholarly guide to the Ancient Near East via the Internet.
 It provides a helpful index of resources for the study of ancient Egypt, including links to the latest news, publications, research archives, archaeological sites, maps and atlases.
 There is a handy search engine, a listing of publications by author, and a list of recently added to ABZU.
 A search (ex. “temples”) elicits a mix of books, articles, and websites.